Mali War

 The Mali War (Note: حرب مالي; Mali Kɛlɛ; Guerre du Mali) is an ongoing conflict that began on 16 January 2012 with a Tuareg rebellion in northern Mali.
 The rebels included the secular-oriented National Movement for the Liberation of Azawad (MNLA), a group fighting for independence or greater autonomy of a region they called Azawad.
 The MNLA was initially allied with the jihadist Ansar Dine, which, in turn, was allied to other Salafi jihadist organizations such as al-Qaeda in the Islamic Maghreb (AQIM) and its splinter, Movement for Oneness and Jihad in West Africa (MOJWA).

 On 22 March 2012, President Amadou Toumani Touré was ousted in a coup d'état over his handling of the crisis, a month before a presidential election was to have taken place.
 Mutinous soldiers, calling themselves the National Committee for the Restoration of Democracy and State, took control and suspended the constitution of Mali.
 During the uncertainty that followed, resistance put up by government forces in the north began to melt away, enabling the rebels to capture the three provincial capitals of Timbuktu, Kidal, and Gao in three days.
 On 6 April 2012, stating that it had secured all of its desired territory, the MNLA declared independence from Mali, which was rejected as invalid by the African Union and the European Union.

 The MNLA and the jihadist groups soon found themselves at odds, unable to reconcile their conflicting visions for Azawad.
 Efforts to find common ground failed, and open conflict broke out between them, resulting in a decisive defeat for the MNLA.
 The jihadists seized control of nearly all of Azawad, with only a few towns and isolated pockets remaining under MNLA and allied militia control.

 The government of Mali asked for foreign military help to re-take the north.
 On 11 January 2013, the French military began operations against the Islamists.
-By the time of the 2013 presidential election, thanks to French, African, and international military support, government forces had regained most of the territory previously controlled by Islamists and Tuareg nationalists.
+By the time of the 2013 presidential election, with the help of French, African, and international military support, government forces had regained most of the territory previously controlled by Islamists and Tuareg nationalists.

 A peace deal between the government and Tuareg rebels was signed on 18 June 2013, however on 26 September 2013 the rebels pulled out of the peace agreement and claimed that the government had not respected its commitments to the truce.
 In mid-2014, the French military in Mali ended its Operation Serval and transitioned to the broader regional counterterrorist effort, Operation Barkhane.
 In June 2015, negotiations between the government, the pro-government Platform coalition, and the rebel Coordination of Azawad Movements (CMA) culminated in the Algiers Accords, which aimed to decentralize the Malian state, integrate former rebels into the national army, and promote economic development in the north.
 Despite this, fighting between the two coalitions and various splinter groups continued periodically.